syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Load-on-demand.md

 {% endhighlight %}
 {% endtabs %}

-`CanExecuteOnDemandLoading` method is called when each item is initialized and defines whether a load-on-demand feature is enabled for this item.
+CanExecuteOnDemandLoading method is called when each item is initialized and defines whether a load-on-demand feature is enabled for this item.
-Finally, define TreeView with the `LoadOnDemandCommand`,

 {% tabs %}
 {% highlight xaml %}